JellyRollJunior/ts-memory/README.md

     - ZOD default / catch values
     - ZOD transform to modify shape of response object
     - ZOD infer type using schema
+- Structuring project for scale
+    - barrel file pattern: export file for each component
+    - /components for shared UI
+    - /features for domain UI

 # Improvements